 We uprooted our lives and moved to Puerto Rico.
 While there, I turned 40 on a beautiful sunny day that started with my giggling children snuggling in bed with me, and ended standing with my husband on a beach, drinking a rum punch while listening to our kids chase stray kittens at the restaurant bar behind us and watching the sun set over the Caribbean.
 Then, we moved back to Texas in the blink of an eye – amid a burgeoning pandemic.
 My daughter lost her first tooth, and I can’t remember where I put it.
 My son learned to swim surrounded by the adorable support of his three best friends, cheering him on, with his big sister swimming right alongside him as he hugged the wall of the swimming pool.
 Some neighbors and I started a pod school for our five kids when it became clear that public school was going to be a bust.
 We are all the teachers, so now I’m a social studies teacher.
 My kids get to walk or ride bikes to school, which will probably never happen again as long as we live in Texas.
 For afternoon recess, they go swimming.
 I got a raise, and then a promotion – crazy luck, as unemployment skyrockets.
 My oldest child was officially diagnosed with schizophrenia, which runs in my family.
 He moved back home, and we all kinda like it.
 My husband quit drinking and picked up seventeen potential hobbies and started waking up at 4 am.
 I forgave the only two people I have ever hated, both on the day of Grammy’s funeral – like magic.
 I started writing a book in my “spare time”.
 I try to walk and meditate every day; 80% of the time I’m successful.
 I started a spiritual practice.
 Oh yeah, and I quit drinking.

 Garden analogies aside, I am terribly grateful for the support, opportunity, and space to have been able to adapt this year.
 I am the luckiest person I know.
-Maybe in time, I’ll be grateful for the pruning as well.
+It won’t be long now, and I’ll be grateful for the pruning as well.

 A few sobriety lightbulbs resulted in my alcohol free mind these last 6 months, which I think may worth sharing for those who are curious, those in the back, and for my future arrogant self:

-- Yes, this is a lie we tell ourselves: Just because there are other people who get drunker than you do, or start drinking earlier in the day than you, or drink harder liquor than you does not mean that YOU, yourself, are not an alcoholic.
-Their drinking has nothing to do with yours.
+- Yes, this is a lie we tell ourselves: Just because there are other people who get drunker than we do, or start drinking earlier in the day than us, or drink harder liquor does not mean that we are not alcoholics.
+Other people’s drinking has nothing to do with mine.
 It doesn’t matter that “so and so wakes up and starts drinking, and I would never do that, so I don’t have a problem.”
 Negative.
-If you are questioning and rationalizing how much you drink, then there is a very good reason for that – don’t ignore yourself.
-If you have made it to the point where you don’t care to question it because you just prefer drinking, then you might be in even bigger trouble.
+If we are questioning and rationalizing how much we drink, then there is a very good reason for that – don’t ignore that voice.
+If you have made it to the point where you want to stuff a sock in that voice because you just prefer drinking, then you might be in trouble.
 I had to get to “Yes, I know it’s a problem because I am compelled to do it every day, but I just like it so much and couldn’t possibly calm myself after so much stress without it!” before I (eventually) found the courage to jump ship.

 - Alcohol is a tricky little depressant, which is so very cruel to those with depression.
 We may feel better, happier, and lighter right now, when we start to drink, then get blissfully drunk, but – buddy-o-pal – tomorrow will be nothing but a thick bag of depression beating you over the head.
 Until you start drinking again . . .

 - Success breeds failure.
 Everybody, everybody, everybody in AA groups keep saying: “now that I’m (insert amount of time) sober, and I’ve been successful staying sober, I am thinking about just starting to drink casually, like at a work event, or once a week at happy hour.”
-Then you hear everyone on the internet laughing at the same time.
-I am in a group where people pop up with this one all the time.
-(Thank goodness they keep asking for me so I don’t have to stick my neck out).
+Then you hear everyone in the group start laughing at the same time.
+I am in an online cohort where people pop up with this one all the time.
+(Thank goodness they keep asking for me so I don’t have to ask myself).
 Each time, the old-timers say, “no, young Padawan, you cannot go from problem drinker to casual drinker.”
 But the Padawans often try it anyway, and then crawl back after a very bumpy fall off the wagon.
 It’s part of the learning curve, but I like to learn by watching other people fuck up.
 Then again, I’m doing pretty well with this sobriety thing – maybe someday I’ll be able to be a casual drinker . . .

 - Feelings are for feeling and there are a lot of feelings for a newly sober person.
 Feelings that we used to drink away.
 Well, now we get to stare at them and sit with them and hold them.
 I’ve burst into tears more times in the last six months than I had in the previous five years.
-And it’s been really good.
+And it’s been really, deliciously good and strange and confusing.
+Who is this feeling person and where was she drowning these feelings before?

-- The “mommy wine” movement was one of the stupidest ideas ever created, and we all jumped right on board, ticket in hand.
+- The “mommy wine” movement was one of the stupidest movements ever created, and we all jumped right on board, ticket in hand.
 Some of us begged for a seat.
-An entire society of mothers making other mothers feel like we could and should be pounding that bottle of red every day, because damn those crazy, loud, messy, over-scheduled offspring are stressful!
+An entire society of mothers making other mothers feel like we could and should be pounding that bottle of red, because damn those crazy, loud, messy, over-scheduled offspring are stressful!
 “Crack that bottle, momma!
 You deserve it!”
 Oh, horseshit.
 It is nothing but lies, encouraging mothers who otherwise would never have become daily drinkers toward a serious drinking problem.
-So wrong in so many ways.
-By the way, there is nothing richer than soberly witnessing and experiencing this one and only life with my children, even if it is a shit-show and I wish they would be quiet for just one second!
+Why do we do this to each other?
+Because misery loves company?
+Oh but it did feel good for a moment.
+By the way, there is nothing richer than soberly witnessing and experiencing this one and only life with my children, even if it is a shit-show and I wish they would shut the front door for a hot second.

-Doing it sober is better (for me).
+My life is better sober.
 Better does not mean easier.
 It is raw, it’s messy, it’s lovely and beautiful and really hard.
 Hard does not mean bad.
 One more time: hard does not = bad.
 There is nothing bad about it, unless the alternative is easing your way out of reality at the bottom of a bottle, in which case the bottle seems far nicer, until you wake up tomorrow.

 Like I told my little daughter earlier tonight when she said something was “too hard” and she couldn’t do it, “I know it’s hard, but it’s not too hard.
-It’s just plain hard.
-You can do it.”
+It’s just plain hard, and you can do it.”
 I kissed her on her soft little forehead, and she proved me right.

 We have two more months and one day remaining of this year.
 May it not be too hard.
 May the chasm up ahead actually be a valley.
 May your pruning be light, and may we all come out more beautiful on the other side.